-Saddlebags are great but you can’t take them in a motel room, so use a removeable tailbag to pack clothes if possible.
+Saddlebags are great but you can’t take them in a motel room, so use a removable tail-bag to pack clothes if possible.
 We’re not covering motorcycle camping because we don’t do it, and you can find better information elsewhere.

 If your motorcycle tour involves many days and long distances; we’ve done it many times.
-We pack for a few days and that will cary us over a few weeks.
+We pack for a few days and that will carry us over a few weeks.